Living and Working in Japan

 The Government of Japan has recently facilitated migration of other country citizens, because the aging population of Japanese people is increasing, including low birthrates, which results shortage of manpower of the country.

-How to immigrate
+How to immigrate to Japan

 Government of Japan is offering many pathways for immigrants who are willing to move/visit the country.
 Work Visa route is the most common way for long term stay in Japan.